TresAmigosSD/SMV/docs/user/smv_install.md

 ```

 # Install SMV
-SMV installing requires either curl or wget to be available.
+SMV installing requires either curl or wget to be available.  **Note:** The instructions below will also locally install the appropriate version of Apache Spark.
+If Spark is already installed, then the `-spark` flag should be removed to skip the Spark installation.
+If the Spark installation is skipped, then the current existing version of Spark **MUST** have been built with Hive support.

 ## Install SMV using curl
 ```bash